UTDATEC/comer-unnamed-women/comer-collection/api/README.md

 This is the server that communicates with the database.

-It requires a separate 'yarn install' to work
+Start it with `npm run start:backend`, or start both the frontend and backend with `npm start`.